elecfreaks/learn-en/microbitOctopus/sensor/octopus_ef04060.md

 ![](./images/04060_03.png)

-*Note：*Due to the high power comsumption, powering with the USB wires from the breakout board(you can use our IoT:bit or Wukong breakout board) is required.
+*Note：*Due to the high power consumption, powering with the USB wires from the breakout board(you can use our IoT:bit or Wukong breakout board) is required.

 ### Program as the picture shows